Alice Springs, Jabiru, Katherine, Nhulunbuy, Remote, Tennant Creek, Waterfront Darwin, Yulara

 Locations:Alice Springs, Jabiru, Katherine, Nhulunbuy, Remote, Tennant Creek, Waterfront Darwin, Yulara

-Study Mode:On campus, online or both
+Study Mode:On campus and online

 Subject to demand other locations and modes may become available throughout the year.